All area and trail closures have been lifted. Please use caution in recently burned areas. This is the final update.

 Cooler temperatures and some precipitation have resulted in minimal fire activity reported over the last few days, however, smoke continues to be observed.
 Moisture received has been very inconsistent across the area.
 Fire activity continues to be monitored by on-the-ground resources and aerial recon as weather permits.

 On the Flathead NF, smoke is still present and lies mostly within the interior of the fire, as heavier fuels continue to clean up within the perimeter.
 Personnel have continued to conduct trail reconnaissance, where possible, in order to assess for future public safety and infrastructure damage.
 Snags are a very real hazard and trail conditions vary - from minimal damage, to being difficult to locate with heavy downfall and snags, to severe tread damage.
-All area closures remain in place on the Flathead NF, but are being evaluated depending on moisture and weather outlook.

 |Current as of|